thomasrawiel/powermailcaptcha/README.md

 Remove the default captcha field by adding the following to your Page TSConfig:
 `TCEFORM.tx_powermail_domain_model_field.type.removeItems = captcha`

+## Breaking change - Upgrade from <1.5.0 to >=1.5.0
+The typoscript has previously been automatically loaded in a Preset TypoScript setup file.
+However, this is no longer the case.
+In multisite environments where some websites dont use powermail the typoscript is not needed.
+Also in some case it's hard to override settings which are made in a Preset TypoScript (for example: ext_typoscript_setup.typoscript).

+Therefore, from version 1.5.0 and up the typoscript has to be manually added in your website's static template.

 ## Upgrade from 1.0.x to >=1.1.x
 If you override powermail's partial `Partial/Form/Page.html` in your own extension, make sure to add the variable `languageIso` to the f:render of the Fields.